mark-heffernan/walk-the-camino/src/posts/day-7.md

 A view of Bilbao

 ![g-day-7-view-of-bilbao-1](/images/g-day-7-view-of-bilbao-1.jpg)
-A view of Bilbao surrounded by mountain ranges
+A view of Bilbao surrounded by its mountain ranges

 ![g-day-7-big-chimney-in-the-etxebarria-park](/images/g-day-7-big-chimney-in-the-etxebarria-park.jpg)
 Big chimney in the Etxebarria Park, Bilbao

 ![g-day-7-bilbao](/images/g-day-7-bilbao.jpg)
-Bilbao, made it!
+Bilbao city, made it!